Riddik96/WeatherApp/README.md

-# Getting Started with Create React App
+# Simple Weather React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is app uses your location and shows you the current weather and the 7 days forecasting using the Open Meteo API.

+## Tech used

+In this simple project i've used React and TailwindCSS, I didn't used Redux because the state of the app is very simple and the use of the useState hook alone is more than enough.

 ## Available Scripts